DS 3 Crossback E-TENSE reliability & safety

 Euro NCAP published two scores for the DS 3 Crossback when it tested the car in 2019, one without and one with the optional Safety Pack.
 However, the first can be discounted, as every UK-market car gets that pack as standard.

-That means every version boasts the same five-star Euro NCAP crash-test rating, thanks to the Safety Pack’s emergency braking, lane-keeping assistance, lane-departure warning and speed-limit recognition.
+That means every version of the car sold here (electric or otherwise) boasts the same five-star Euro NCAP crash-test rating, thanks to the Safety Pack’s emergency braking, lane-keeping assistance, lane-departure warning and speed-limit recognition.
 On the passive safety front, the DS 3 was awarded a score of 96% for adult occupant protection.
 Child protection is good, too, with a score of 86%.

 For those who want to make their car even safer, DS offers an Advanced Safety Pack and a Premium Safety Pack, with things like adaptive cruise control and high-beam assistance.